Buying a New vs Used Car: A Detailed Comparison

 When you buy a used car, you may be able to save on some of these costs:

-• The amount of sales tax you have to pay for purchasing a used vehicle varies from province to province, but, in some provinces, you end up paying less on sales taxes when you buy a used car through a private seller.
+• The amount of sales tax you have to pay for purchasing a used vehicle varies from province to province, but in some provinces, you end up paying less in sales taxes when you buy a used car through a private seller.
+If you live in Alberta, you will only be subject to paying a 5% GST tax, while you’ll have to pay 13% HST in Ontario.

 • You get to skip the freight fee (the cost of delivering the vehicle from the factory to the dealership) when you buy used.